Finnish education and collaborative school by Sanna Leinonen

 The very simple definition of collaboration according to Collins Dictionary is: “the situation of two or more people working together to create or achieve the same thing” in addition it gives the following: acting, being or existing together.
 I especially like the part “existing together”.
 I see collaboration as more than co-operation.
 It’s setting common goals, trusting each other and working together to get the best result.
 You can read more about this in my blog later on.

 We build knowledge on our life experiences and on the previous education we all have.
 Teachers are not islands, we are a continent, countries linked and connected to other countries around us.
-I see teacher knowledge rooted deeply in the society and in engagement with others.
+As I see it, teacher knowledge is rooted deeply in the society and in engagement with others.
+That is why I love to connect with teachers around the world.

 Sociocultural theory has been my guideline for almost thirty years of teaching and teacher training.
-Year 2019 will be my 30th year teaching.
+Year 2019 was my 30th year teaching.
 The way I see it, as teachers and teacher educators, our own life and the life we have lived together with other people in the society is the basis of our teaching.
+I’m a language teacher and language is very much a social phenomenon.

 In addition, from my point of view, teachers themselves are the ones who can change their work and the school.
 We are the experts of our own teaching, students, the school and education in our context.

 So welcome!
 I hope you’ll find here lots of information you can use and share with your friends and colleagues.
-I hope to see you in Facebook, connect in Linkedin or take part in my webinars or workshops!
+The books and articles behind everything you’ll find here.